Healthy Restaurant Destination? Just Think Twice

 Survey respondents looking for healthful foods were 19 percent more likely to patronize full-service restaurants (eating places with wait staff) than fast food outlets.
 This type of rule-of-thumb decisionmaking—in this case, methodical avoidance of fast food—can be a result of limited information.
 Market research shows that consumers often develop decision rules to compensate for an inability to gather or understand more nuanced information.

 In fact, meals and snacks consumed at full-service restaurants are not necessarily nutritionally superior to meals purchased at fast food restaurants.
 Compared with fast food meals, full-service meals tend to be higher in fat, cholesterol, and sodium, though lower in saturated fats.
 Both types of eating places offer healthful food choices.
 Survey analysis suggests that respondents with better diet-health knowledge recognize this.
 When looking for healthful food, they are equally likely to eat at fast food or full-service restaurants.
 This suggests that informed consumers are better able to navigate the away-from-home market, while less knowledgeable ones live by rules of thumb that can be inaccurate.

 Let's Eat Out: Americans Weigh Taste, Convenience, and Nutrition, by Hayden Stewart, Noel Blisard, and Dean Jolliffe, USDA, Economic Research Service, October 2006

-Food Service Industry, by Annette Clauson and Howard Elitzak, USDA, Economic Research Service, October 2014
+Food Service Industry, by Howard Elitzak and Abigail Okrent, USDA, Economic Research Service, October 2014